cov-clear/infrastructure/README.md

 #### terraform

-This are two folders with terraform files:
+There are two folders with terraform files:

 - **modules**: All the modules that implement the resources needed for cov-clear.
 At the moment, this is mainly a secure VPC, a PostgreSQL RDS database and an EKS cluster (managed by fargate).
 - **environments**: There is one folder for each environment where cov-clear is installed.
 There is only one at the moment as we are running all the environments in the same EKS cluster, but different namespaces.
-All the terraform commands (plan, apply, ...), must be run from inside one of the envs.
+All the terraform commands (plan, apply, ...), must be run from inside of one the envs.

 #### manifests